 4. Human-grade canned food

 8. Veterinary-recommended, e.g. Science Diet, Royal Canin, Waltham

 13. Unbalanced, poorly prepared homemade diet – raw or cooked

-The one dead last, although homemade, could potentially be more harmful than any of the other choices.
-Nutritionally unbalanced food, whether prepared by you or a foreign manufacturer, is not good for your pet.
-Adverse health effects can result from feeding your pet an unbalanced homemade diet, i.e. one deficient in calcium, trace minerals, omega fatty acids, or other vital nutrients.
+Concerning number 13, nutritionally unbalanced food, whether prepared by you or a foreign manufacturer, is not good for your pet.
+Adverse health effects can result from feeding your pet an unbalanced diet, i.e. one deficient in calcium, trace minerals, omega fatty acids, or other vital nutrients.

 Alternative Veterinary Medicine

 Some years ago I completed a short course in alternative medicine specialties.
 The course provided a good introduction to homeopathy, Reiki, nutrition & raw diets, and traditional Chinese medicine (Chinese herbs and acupuncture/acupressure).
 I have since continued to pursue more alternative training and we have increased the number of nutritional support products offered at my clinic, such as Vetri-Science and Standard Process nutrition products.
 Standard Process incorporates "functional foods" to offer nutritional support for a wide variety of veterinary conditions.
 Functional foods are those known to benefit specific organs and tissues in the body.
 Milk thistle is an example of a functional food for the liver.

 The Animal Clinic is proud to offer the following Standard Process veterinary products:

 Boswelia Complex (Kidney Support, Joint Support, Promotes resistance)

 Dermal Support (Skin & Skin Allergies)